-- From review of documents submitted by the School with the proposal of fee hike for FY 2022-23, the following has been note with respect to the Fixed Asset Register (FAR) maintained by the school: - No tagging of the assets has been done in Fixed Assets Register (FAR) and location is not identified due to which assets could not be physically verified. - Depreciation for the individual assets is not recorded in the FAR, only cost of the assets is available in the FAR and WDV of the assets is not available.
+4. From review of documents submitted by the School with the proposal of fee hike for FY 2023-24, the following has been note with respect to the Fixed Asset Register (FAR) maintained by the school:

-Invoice number, manufacturer's serial number and location of the asset is not mentioned in the fixed
+- No tagging of the assets has been done in Fixed Assets Register (FAR) and location is not identified due to which assets could not be physically verified. - Depreciation for the individual assets is not recorded in the FAR, only cost of the assets is available in the FAR and WDV of the assets is not available. - Invoice number, manufacturer's serial number and location of the asset is not mentioned in the fixed assets register.

-Therefore, the School is hereby directed to prepare a FAR, which should include details such as asset description, purchase date, supplier name, invoice number, manufacturer's serial number, location, purchase cost, other costs incurred, depreciation, asset identification number, etc. to facilitate identification of asset and documenting complete details of assets at one place.
+Similar observation noted in Directorate's Order No. F.DE 15(911)/PSB/2022/6586-6590 dated 23.08.2022 issued to the school post evaluation of fee increase proposal for FY 2022-23.
+Therefore, the school is again directed to prepare a FAR, which should include details such as asset description, purchase date, supplier name, invoice number, manufacturer's serial number, location, purchase cost, other costs incurred, depreciation, assets at one place.
 The school is further directed to comply with the directions for preparing FAR with relevant details mentioned above according to the process for periodic physical verification of assets and documenting the results of physical verification of assets.
 The same shall be verified at the time of evaluation of the fee hike proposal for subsequent years.
 This being a procedural finding, no financial impact is warranted on the fund position of the school.

-As per clause 103 on Related Party Disclosure, contained in Guidance Note 21 on 'Accounting by Schools', issued by the ICAI, there is a requirement that keeping in the view the involvement of public funds, schools are required to disclose the transactions made in respect of related parties.
+5. As per clause 103 on Related Party Disclosure, contained in Guidance Note 21 on 'Accounting by Schools', issued by the ICAI, there is a requirement that keeping in the view the involvement of public funds, schools are required to disclose the transactions made in respect of related parties.

-From review of the audited financial statements of 2020-21, it has been noted that the School has not made any disclosure in its audited financial statements related to related parties disclosure.
+From review of the financial statements of the school as submitted with the fee proposal, it has been noted that the School has not made any disclosure in its audited financial statements related to related parties disclosure.
 In the absence of such details, the purpose and genuineness of transactions entered between the related parties cannot be determined.
 Therefore, the School is hereby directed to include such details in audited financial statements of the subsequent year.